Selling Sunset's Christine Quinn Is Pregnant With Her First Baby - E! Online

 Selling Sunset star Christine Quinn is going to be a mom.

-The 31-year-old real estate agent is pregnant with her and her millionaire businessman husband Christian Richard's first child together, her rep confirmed to E!
+The 31-year-old real estate agent is pregnant with her and her millionaire businessman husband Christian Richard's first child together, a source close to Quinn confirmed to E!
 News on Wednesday, Feb.
 17. Quinn is more than half way through her pregnancy, another source close to her shared.

 Quinn, a self-professed Selling Sunset "villain," and Richard, 41, have not revealed the sex of their baby or the reality star's due date.
 Their new addition will join the other babies in their lives, their two terrier dogs.